bar-amit/web_project_4/README.md

 Upcoming:

-* Production environment will use [Github-Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and the API keys will be trully safe.
+* Production environment will use [Github-Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and the API keys will be truly safe.